DigitalCausalityLab/DCL_DiD/README.md

 This project is useful for anyone, who wants to understand how a DiD-Design works.
 We also draw attention to the assumptions and limitations of a DiD-Design.
 This project is for you, if you want to get a broad intuition about causality and DiD.

 To get started, download the dataset testdata.csv and save it together with the R script in one folder.
-This notebook will walk you through the code and gives background information on the kex concepts of a DiD: INSERT NOTEBOOK
+The notebook Notebook_Did.qmd will walk you through the code and gives background information on the key concepts of a DiD.